mavisfrancia/music-center/README.md

 | DATABASE_URL      | URL for connecting to database      | `postgresql://postgres:${POSTGRES_PASSWORD}@localhost:5432/music_center?schema=public`      |
 | TEST_DATABASE_URL | URL for connecting to test database | `postgresql://postgres:${POSTGRES_PASSWORD}@localhost:5433/music_center_test?schema=public` |

-1. Open a terminal and navigate into the `server` directory
+1. Open a terminal and navigate into the `server` directory.
 2. Run `npm i`
 3. Run `docker-compose up` to start the server and database containers.
 4. Open another terminal and run `npm run db:init` to initialize the database.